henriquegogo/fonzie/README.md

 A SFZ player

 ## Current status
-- SFZ Lexer and Parser with full SFZ v1 support and few support for SFZ v2
+- SFZ Lexer and Parser with full SFZ v1 and SFZ v2 except #define and variables
-  * ‹region›
-  * ‹group›
-  * ‹global›
-  * ‹control› - just default_path opcode

 ## License
 MIT